Chhatrapati Square metro station

-Chhatrapati Square is a metro station on the Orange Line of the Nagpur Metro serving the Chhatrapati Nagar, Narendra Nagar, and Sneh Nagar areas of Nagpur.
+Chhatrapati Square is an elevated metro station on the North-South corridor of the Orange Line of Nagpur Metro in the city of Nagpur, Maharashtra.
+This serves the Chhatrapati Nagar, Narendra Nagar, and Sneh Nagar areas of Nagpur.
 It was opened on 6 April 2021.

 The station covers an area of 12,568 square meters.
 It is located adjacent to a bus station.